-Three years ago, Mary moved to West Virginia to support her niece, who was pregnant with twins at the time.
+Three years ago, Mary and her dog moved to West Virginia to support her niece, who was pregnant with twins at the time.

 “I’m the only family she has left,” says Mary.
 “I was planning to retire, so this seemed like perfect timing, and I could help her and her husband with their little girls.”